fantastic4-efficio/efficio/README.md

 - Read all tasks by project
 - GET /api/tasks/byproject/:project_id

+- Read all tasks for a certain username
+- GET /api/tasks/byowner/:username

-- Read all tasks for a certain owner
+- Read all tasks by tasks completion percentage for a certain username
-- GET /api/tasks/byowner/:owner_id
+- GET /api/tasks/percentagebyowner/:username

 - Create new tasks
 - POST /api/tasks/create-new-tasks